N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

 Whilst the work being done here is ambitious and progress is clearly being made, it does appear that perhaps a more frequent progress update would be valuable for the community (perhaps quarterly?).

 There is a highly-technical whitepaper, published in August 2017, which can be found here.
 This whitepaper is unfortunately beyond my means of comprehension as a technical Neanderthal, but for those that wish to learn about the precise mechanisms that comprise the Zilliqa platform in granular detail, check it out.

-This report is now over 5,000 words, and it is time to draw it to a close.
+This report is now approaching 6,000 words, and it is time to draw it to a close.

 My final grading for Zilliqa is 9 out of 10.

 Here, you can find my grading framework, for reference.